NFCS Sectoral Adaptation Plan Support

 This step is the culmination of all the work done on climate impact screening, climate risk assessments and beyond.
 Identifying adaptation actions to be put in place during the implementation and monitoring phase of the plan.

 At every stage of the plan, including this step, the NFCS is available and ready to help advise you on climate information and services.
-The NFCS welcome engagement throughout the process and are available at any point by contacting the Helpdesk at NFCS@met.ie
+The NFCS welcome engagement throughout the process and are available to support your climate service and information needs by contacting the Helpdesk at NFCS@met.ie .

 Step 6: Implement, Evaluate and Review